TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 attribute file ``a.tdb``, which is 32 bytes.
 Given that the attribute type is ``int32`` (and since there is no compression), this implies that 8 cell values were written to the file, i.e., *two tiles*.
-This confirms that *padding* applies only to partially written files, whereas completely empty tiles are not materialized at all.
+This confirms that *padding* applies only to partially written tiles, whereas completely empty tiles are not materialized at all.